Maryna Bekh-Romanchuk: Career

 She finished fifth at the 2011 World Youth Championships, eighth at the 2012 World Junior Championships, won the bronze medal at the 2013 European Junior Championships and finished ninth at the 2014 World Junior Championships, and fifth at the 2020 Olympic Games in Tokyo.
 She competed at the 2013 World Championships without reaching the final.

 Her personal best jump is 6.93 metres, achieved in Lutsk in 2016.

+In August 2025, Bekh-Romanchuk was issued with a four year ban by the Athletics Integrity Unit backdated to May 2025 for an anti-doping rule violation after testing positive for metabolites of testosterone at an out-of-competition test in December 2024.

 Competition record

+Personal life

+In September 2018, she married Ukrainian Swimmer Mykhailo Romanchuk.